SQL Server stored procedure if exists update else insert

 END

-In the above script, we have declared 5 input parameters and we are checking the existence of the record using multiple parameters.
-And based upon the existence, we are running the update or insert statement.
+In the above script, we have declared five input parameters and are checking the record’s existence using multiple parameters.
+And based on the existence, we are running the update or insert statement.

 After the execution, the SQL procedure will either update the price of the car or insert the record in the table.

-Let’s try to execute this procedure by providing existing values and try to modify the price of a car.
+Let’s try to execute this procedure by providing existing values and trying to modify the price of a car.

 USE [sqlserverguides]